 • A blend of base oils (sweet almonds and grape seeds) with aromatic oil.
 Raventesara is known for treating respiratory problems such as cough, bronchitis, streido and more.
 Apply and massage lightly the chest and back and lie in a warm bed.

 Allergies, such as atopic dermatitis, skin asthma, urticaria, etc., will be firstly treated by avoiding contact with toxic substances such as SLS, parabens, synthetic chemical, fragrance additives, etc. Because allergy is manifested in strong irritation and extreme dryness it is recommended to apply 100% natural cream to sooth.
-Lavender all natural care cream with natural butter and oils with aromatic oils such as chamomile Roman, lavender, geranium and more, will make the work for sure.
+Lavender all natural care cream with body butter and natural body oils with aromatic oils such as chamomile Roman, lavender, geranium and more, will make the work for sure.

 The effect of nutrition on spring allergy